jonnor/ESC-CNN-microcontroller/report/report.md

 Batch Normalization was added to each convolutional block.
 The Keras definition for baseline model can be found in appendix \ref{appendix:baseline-model}.

-`FIXME: rename BN to something else.
-BL?
-BTL?
-BTLN`

-From this baseline architecture, several model variations are created in order to evaluate the effects of using different convolutional blocks and as well as replacing max-pooling with strided convolutions.
+From the baseline architecture, several model variations are created in order to evaluate the effects of using different convolutional blocks and as well as replacing max-pooling with strided convolutions.
-First the baseline was modified with just depthwise-separable (nicknamed Baseline-DS), or striding (nicknamed Stride-5x5).
+First the baseline was modified with just depthwise-separable convolutions (nicknamed Baseline-DS), or striding (nicknamed Stride).
-Since the stride height and width in Keras/Tensorflow must be uniformly, 2x2 is used instead of 3x2 from max-pooling.
+Since the stride height and width in Keras/Tensorflow must be uniform, 2x2 is used instead of 3x2 from max-pooling.

 Three different convolution blocks are tested on top of the strided model:
-Depthwise Separable (Stride-DS-5x5),
+Depthwise Separable (Stride-DS-*),
-Bottleneck with Depthwise Separable (Stride-BN-DS-5x5) and Effnet block (Stride-Effnet-5x5).
+Bottleneck with Depthwise Separable (Stride-BTLN-DS) and Effnet block (Stride-Effnet).
 These blocks are illustrated in `FIXME: ref picture`.
 For EffNet, LeakyReLU was with ReLu since LeakyReLU is not supported by X-CUBE-AI, version 3.4.

 Additionally a version of strided with depthwise separable convolution with 3x3 kernel size (Stride-DS-3x3) is tested.
 The Keras definition the strided model(s) can be found in appendix \ref{appendix:strided-model}.

-This results in 7 different models, as seen in Table \ref{table:models}.
+Strided-DS showed promising results in early testing on a single fold.
+Because of that few variations with fewer number of filters were also tested to get an idea for the possible performance/complexity tradeoffs.
+In addition to the maximum of 24 filters, 20, 16 and 12 filters were tested.
-For all models the number of layers and filters were set as high as possible within violating any of the device constraints.
+For all other Strided models the number of layers and filters were set as high as possible within violating any of the device constraints.

+This results in 10 different models, as summarized in Table \ref{table:models}.

 \begin{table}[h]
 \input{pyincludes/models.tex}
-\caption[Model architectures comparison]{Model architectures compared.
-B=Number of convolution blocks, F=Filters in each convolution block, DS=Depthwise Separable, BN=Bottleneck}
+\caption[Parameters of compared models]{Parameters of the compared models.
+L=Number of convolution layers, F=Filters in each convolution layer, DS=Depthwise Separable, BTLN=Bottleneck}
 \label{table:models}
 \end{table}